Medically reviewed by Drugs.com. Last updated on Mar 5, 2023.

 What increases my risk for shin splints?

-- Not stretching and warming up before you exercise
+- Not stretching or warming up before exercise

 - High arches or flat feet

 - Sports with starts and stops, such as tennis

 What are the signs or symptoms of shin splints?

 You may have soreness, tenderness, or pain along your shin bone.
 You may also have mild swelling in your lower leg.